Welcome to Yolo Fliers Club

 In the 1970s, the Fliers Clubhouse was remodeled to include a bar & grill area for members and a uniquely round ballroom for banquets and other events.

-In the early 2000s, the Fliers golf course was remodeled to accommodate the now-neighboring Wild Wings housing development.
+In the early 2000's, the YFC layout was remodeled to accommodate the now-neighboring Wild Wings housing development.

 In addition to the remodel of the greens to USGA specifications, cart paths were also added between 2005-2009, contributing to the fantastic golfing experience available at Yolo Fliers Club.